sematext/docs/docs/logs/sending-docker-logs.md

 *One second!
 How does Logagent know  the container log format?*

 A log pattern for web server logs with *nginx* as the `sourceName` (e.g. the image or container name) is defined in the default patterns.yml file.
-As long the web server container contains "nginx" or "httpd" in its name (or image) the parser for web server logs will be applied.
-If your image or containers don't contain the defined `sourceName` from the default patterns.yml file, you can provide your [own patterns.yml file](https://sematext.com/docs/logagent/parser/#example) to sematext/logagent:
+As long as the web server container contains "nginx" or "httpd" in its name (or image) the parser for web server logs will be applied.
+If your image or containers don't contain the defined `sourceName` from the default patterns.yml file, you can provide [your own patterns.yml file](https://sematext.com/docs/logagent/parser/#example) to sematext/logagent:

 ```
-docker run -d --restart=always -e LOGS_TOKEN=YourLogsToken \
+docker run -d --restart=always -e LOGS_TOKEN=<YOUR_LOGS_APP_TOKEN_HERE> \
 -v /var/run/docker.sock:/var/run/docker.sock \
 -v $(pwd)/mypatterns.yml:/etc/sematext/logagent/patterns.yml
 sematext/logagent